SAP-samples/teched2022-IN280/exercises/ex4/ex48/readme.md

     <br>![](/exercises/ex4/images/HMAlertingCapacity.png)

     The **alert details page** opens for the selected alert.
-In the screenshot the total queue capacity of the tracked Cloud Integration tenant exceeds the max queue capacity. .........
+In the screenshot the total queue capacity of the tracked Cloud Integration tenant exceeds the max queue capacity.
+The worst rating has been *Critical* but currently it is *Ok* again.
-    Under *Rating* you see how the rating or has changed over time.
-In case of the metric *JMS Queue Capacity* you see that the situation regarding total number of messages in JMS queues has been improved.
-You may also loop in to figure out, when the status has been changed.
+    Under *Rating* you see  again this behavior but also how the rating  has changed over time.
+You see that the situation regarding total number of messages in JMS queues has been improved.
+You may also zoom in to figure out, when the status has been changed.

     Under *Messages* you find single alerts.

 5. *Click* on the *information* icon (i) of a single alert to get the data pulled from the Cloud Integration capability of SAP Integration Suite

     , all raised messages (single alerts), operation automation logs, and *ServiceNow* tickets